grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

   quick start, the Android client app will connect to a server running on your local (non-Android) computer.

-For AGP 7.x, it's recommended to use Java 11, 17, or 20 to avoid DexWorkAction / D8 issues.
+For AGP 7.x, it's recommended to use Java 11 - 20 to avoid DexWorkAction / D8 issues.
-While Java 21 might technically work, it's safer to avoid it due to potential compatibility quirks.
+Java 21+ (which produces bytecode version 65+) is not supported by AGP 7.x and will cause build failures due to bytecode incompatibility.
+AGP 7.x supports up to bytecode version 61.
 Note that AGP 8.x and later explicitly require Java 17 as the minimum version.{{% /alert %}}

 ### Get the example code